alexalexyang/cvme/README.md

+# Introduction

+Live demo [here](https://cvme.notathoughtexperiment.me/).
+Enter your GitHub username the web app queries GitHub's v4 graphQL API to generate a little CV from your GitHub profile.

+Click on your bio to log into your GitHub account.
+It'll redirect you back to the landing page.
+Enter your username again, and click on your bio again.
+This time, a form will pop up and you can edit your GitHub username from here.
+No submit button.
+Click away from the form to submit (it's a small UX experiment for me).
+It sends a POST request to GitHub's v3 API endpoint to change your GitHub bio.

 # Setup

 There are three parts to setting up this project.
-The first is required and the other two are just to allow for POST requests to the GitHub API.
+The first is the minimum that allows the web app to work and the other two are just to allow for POST requests to the GitHub API.
 Skip the other two if you don't need to change user GitHub bios.

-## Required setup
+## Minimum setup

 ### Environment variables

-Set up these environment variables:
+Set up these environment variables in a .env file in the project root directory or in the OS itself:

 - REACT_APP_GITHUB_ACCESS_TOKEN: Get your access token from GitHub [here](https://github.com/settings/tokens).